British Civil War Presentations

 The talk focuses on the stories of four students who attended Oxford before the First World War: the first woman to study Law at the university; a Sikh princess, a nationalist revolutionary and a Bengali poet.
 The talk lasts for 50 minutes and is fully illustrated.

-'Trench Humour in the First World War'
+'Women in the First World War' (Available from September 2025)

 Copyright @ All Rights Reserved